mms112/ExpandWorldPrefabs/README.md

     - Mode is `all` or `closest`.
     - Distance is the search distsance.
     - Height difference is optionnal, if given the player must be within that distance vertically.
+- triggerRules (default: `false`): If true, spawns or remove from this entry can trigger other entries.

 ## Filters